webdados/Feed-KuantoKusta-for-WooCommerce---Free/readme.txt

 In addition to all you can do with the free plugin, the [paid add-on](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin) offers you several additional features:

 * Priority technical support;
-* In the next version: Adjust price to send to KuantoKusta: add/subtract percentage, round up/down, and add/subtract value to all products;
+* Adjust price to send to KuantoKusta: add/subtract percentage, round up/down, add/subtract value to all products, and avoid current/sale price higher than regular price;
 * Default values for Brand, Express shipping cost, Minimum preparation time, Minimum delivery time, and Maximum and Minimum delivery time on express shipping;
 * Product-level options for Express shipping cost, Minimum preparation time, Minimum delivery time, Maximum and Minimum delivery time on express shipping, and Brand SKU;
 * Variation-level EAN/UPC and Brand SKU/MPN;